vv01f/brainwallet-enhanced-app/README.md

 * send / release tx to network when online

 also possible (other) use cases:
-* prepare itemlist with prices (pro feature - possibly with extra one time fee for phone-apps)
+* prepare itemlist with prices in selectable currency (eventually pro feature - possibly with extra one time fee for phone-apps)
 * sweep funds by input / qr-scan
 * to hand over a business card as qr could help in that app to connect the (new) contact with the transaction
 * write & sign messages to a contact